mappingmckenna/leaflet-storymap/README.md

 Customised from Jack Dougherty's leaflet-storymap

 ## To do:
--Add geoserver support
+- Add geoserver support
--Add customised markers
+- Add customised markers
--Add charting summaries to description
+- Add charting summaries to description

 ### Features
 - Scroll-driven navigation, using screen swipe, trackpad, or keyboard down-arrow.
 Initial map displays all point markers.